-World Acceptance Corporation, a South Carolina corporation, operates a small-loan consumer finance (installment loan) business in sixteen states as of March 31, 2019.
+World Acceptance Corporation, a South Carolina corporation, operates a small-loan consumer finance (installment loan) business in sixteen states as of March 31, 2020.
 As used herein, the "Company," "we," "our," "us," or similar formulations include World Acceptance Corporation and each of its subsidiaries, except as the context otherwise requires.
-All references in this report to "fiscal 2020" are to the Company's fiscal year ending March 31, 2020; all references in this report to "fiscal 2019" are to the Company's fiscal year ended March 31, 2019; all references to "fiscal 2018" are to the Company's fiscal year ended March 31, 2018; all references to "fiscal 2017" are to the Company's fiscal year ended March 31, 2017; all references to "fiscal 2016" are to the Company's fiscal year ended March 31, 2016; and all references to "fiscal 2015" are to the Company's fiscal year ended March 31, 2015.
+All references in this report to "fiscal 2021" are to the Company's fiscal year ending March 31, 2021; all references to "fiscal 2020" are to the Company's fiscal year ended March 31, 2019; all references to "fiscal 2018" are to the Company's fiscal year ended March 31, 2018; all references to "fiscal 2017" are to the Company's fiscal year ended March 31, 2016.